Los Angeles Lakers: Draft picks

 The Lakers have had three first overall picks in their history: Elgin Baylor (selected in 1958), Magic Johnson (selected in 1979) and James Worthy (selected in 1982).
-The Lakers have also had six lottery picks in their history: Eddie Jones (selected tenth overall in 1994), Andrew Bynum (selected tenth overall in 2005), Julius Randle (selected seventh overall in 2014), D'Angelo Russell (selected second overall in 2015), Brandon Ingram (selected second overall in 2016), and Lonzo Ball (selected second overall in 2017).
+The Lakers have also had six lottery picks in their history: Eddie Jones (selected tenth overall in 1994), Andrew Bynum (selected tenth overall in 2005), Julius Randle (selected seventh overall in 2014), D'Angelo Russell (selected second overall in 2015), Brandon Ingram (selected second overall in 2016) and Lonzo Ball (selected second overall in 2017).
 Other draft picks include Jerry West and Gail Goodrich in the 1960s, Michael Cooper and Norm Nixon in the 1970s, A.C.
-Green and Vlade Divac in the 1980s, Elden Campbell, Nick Van Exel, Derek Fisher, and Devean George in the 1990s, and Luke Walton, Sasha Vujačić, and Ronny Turiaf in the 2000s.
+Green and Vlade Divac in the 1980s, Elden Campbell, Nick Van Exel, Derek Fisher and Devean George in the 1990s, and Luke Walton, Sasha Vujačić, and Ronny Turiaf in the 2000s.

 Head coaches

-There have been 22 head coaches for the Lakers franchise.
+There have been 29 head coaches for the Lakers franchise.
 John Kundla coached the team in Minneapolis when they won their first five BAA/NBA championships from 1949 to 1954.
 Pat Riley is second in franchise history in both regular season and playoff games coached and wins.
 Phil Jackson broke Riley's regular-season wins record in 2009, and he passed Riley's playoff wins and games coached records in 2010.
 Jackson, Riley, Kundla, and Bill Sharman have all been inducted into the Basketball Hall of Fame for their coaching careers.
 George Mikan, Jim Pollard, Jerry West, Pat Riley, Magic Johnson, Kurt Rambis, Byron Scott and Luke Walton have all played and head-coached for the Lakers.
 Jackson, who had two stints as head coach, was coach from 2005 to 2011.
 In May 2011, Mike Brown was named his replacement for the 2011–12 season.
 Brown was fired on November 9, 2012, after a 1–4 start.
 Assistant coach Bernie Bickerstaff served as interim head coach for five games before the Lakers selected Mike D'Antoni as their new head coach.
 D'Antoni resigned at the end of the 2013–14 season.
 In July 2014, Byron Scott was hired as head coach.
 After the 2015–16 season ended, Scott was fired.
 On April 29, 2016, former Lakers player Luke Walton was named as Scott's replacement, and served as head coach until the end of the 2018–19 season.
 Frank Vogel was named his successor on a multiyear deal announced on May 13, 2019.
 Vogel was fired following the conclusion of the 2021–22 season.
+On June 6, 2022, Darvin Ham was named as Vogel's successor as head coach.
+However, Ham was fired by the Lakers on May 3, 2024, after the Lakers were eliminated in Game 5 of the first round by the Denver Nuggets.
+Among his accomplishments was leading the Lakers to their first In-Season Tournament championship.
+On June 24, 2024, former NBA player JJ Redick was hired as the 29th coach in team history.